Jan-Celin/music-harmonization/README.md

-# Music Harmonizer - A Deep Learning Approach To Adding Chords To Melodies
+# Music Harmonizer - A Deep Learning Approach to Adding Chords to Melodies

 ## Introduction and Motivation